meltano/handbook/README.md

 - `title:` The title of the page.
 - `weight:` This controls how pages are displayed in menus and lists.
 The first file in each handbook section should be named `index.md` and have a weight of `1`.
 All other pages within a handbook section should have a weight of `2`.
 - **Optional** `permalink:` This allows you to set this page's URL.
 You can use this to override Jekyll's automatically generated URLs.
 Ex. `/marketing/brand`
+- **Optional** `toc:` Set this to `true` to include a Table of Contents on the page.
+By default this is disabled and should be added manually to pages that need it.

 **Example:**